top of page

 The feeling of "blah" in early recovery

 Often times in my past attempts at sobriety I remained in a pretty steady state of depression.
 I would be at a treatment center and participate in groups and therapy but never truly played my part in the whole thing.
 My inability to be honest with others about my past was a ticking time bomb that I would use at any opportunity to justify why I didn't deserve to be clean and sober.
 It was difficult for me to be social with others, I found no enjoyment in things that always gave me enjoyment in my past, and I always had this feeling of "blah".
-Unfortunately, I was never educated as to what was going in my brain chemically to produce this constant state of feeling.
-I ultimately would go on for a few months and feel as if this feeling was permanent and would go out and use again.
-Anhedonia, while very complex, is ultimately a severe dopamine deficiency in the brain and impairs underlying reward mechanisms.
-The good news is it's not permanent and does go away.
-There is no exact time table as to how long it lasts but with me specifically I remember it being until I was at about 2 months into sobriety (this number may be different for everyone and some may not feel it at all).
+Unfortunately, I was never educated about anhedonia.
+I ultimately would go on for a few months and feel as if this feeling was permanent and would go out and use again, repeating the same cycle over and over again.

 Recent Posts